What Happens When You Stop Drinking Alcohol: An Honest Look

 The health case against alcohol has hardened.
-The WHO now says no level of consumption is safe.
+The WHO now says there's no safe amount of alcohol that doesn't affect health.
 The supposed benefits of moderate drinking have been debunked as statistical artefacts.
 Cancer links are clearer than ever.

-Average weight loss in 30 days without alcohol (UCL study)
+Average body weight reduction after a month without alcohol (UCL study)

 500+